-The reason for this reading is that in the yearly cycle of worship, today is Christ the King Sunday, or in more neutral gender terms the Reign of Christ Sunday.
+The creators of the Revised Common Lectionary chose this reading because today is the Reign of Christ Sunday (formerly known as Christ the King Sunday).
 This is the day upon which we focus our attention and faith on Christ as the one who proclaimed and who will usher in God's holy kingdom.
-Today is the last Sunday of the Christian year - 51 weeks after we last began and one week before we begin again to anticipate the birth of Jesus.
-This is the moment when we wrap up, when we reflect, when we pause to consider what Christ did, and more importantly to contemplate the meaning and impact of what Christ did for us.
+Today is the last Sunday of the Christian year -51 weeks after we last began and one week before we begin again to anticipate the birth of Jesus.
+This is the moment when we wrap up, when we reflect, when we pause to consider what Christ did, and more importantly contemplate the meaning and impact of what Christ did for us and for all believers.
 In this meaningful way we prepare ourselves to celebrate anew his birth.
-It is the death - and resurrection - that give meaning to the birth of Christ; without those momentous events there would be no Christmas.
+It is his death and resurrection that give meaning to the birth of Christ; without those momentous events there would be no Christmas.
 To be sure, there would be other religious and pagan festivals at the same time of year, especially since it is the time when the darkness begins to shorten and we look forward to another summer.
-But without the death and resurrection of Jesus there would be no Christmas, and so as we prepare to celebrate that blessed event it is truly appropriate for us to pause and reflect on the meaning of Jesus' life.
+But without the death and resurrection of Christ there would be no Christmas, and so as we prepare to celebrate that blessed event it is truly appropriate for us to pause and reflect on the meaning of Jesus' life.

-Throughout the past year we have looked at many incidents and events in the life and ministry of Jesus, and now we are reflecting upon the end of his earthly ministry.
+Throughout the past year we have looked at many incidents and events in the life and ministry of Jesus, and now we reflect upon the end of his earthly ministry.
 In our gospel reading we heard Luke's account of the crucifixion of Jesus - an account that is considerably less graphic than that of John and Matthew.
-Both the birth and the death of Jesus have prompted great waves of emotion among his followers, and have led to the creation of untold expressions in music, art, poem and song.
+Both the birth and the death of Jesus have prompted great waves of emotion among his followers and have led to the creation of untold expressions in music, art, poem and song.
 There is indeed great sadness over Jesus' death.
-But Luke understands what people often forget, that the significance of that event does not lie in the flow of our tears, but in the flow of his blood.
+But Luke understands what people often forget, that the significance of that event does not lie in the flow of our tears but in the flow of his blood.
 We confess at the heart of our creed, "suffered under Pontius Pilate, was crucified, dead, and buried", and the church continues to struggle to discern the meaning.

 Luke separates the details of that dramatic moment into three parts.
 In the first part he sets the scene.
 No Aramaic "Golgotha" nor Latin "Calvary" for Luke - simply "The Skull", invoking images of a smooth and barren rounded hilltop with death hovering in the background.
 People are assembled - the soldiers and the leaders, mocking Jesus with two titles, Messiah and Chosen One, taunting and tempting him to use his power, if he has any, to save himself.
 The crowd is there, standing silent, overwhelmed and helpless under the combined power of state and religion.
 The disciples, we will later discover, men and women both, watched from a distance.